Bills and housing costs

-You may be able to get help with housing costs.
+You may be able to get help with bills and housing costs.
 This could include rent or mortgage payments, council tax and home adaptations.

 If you are having difficulty paying your rent, mortgage payments or leasehold service charges, there may be things you can do.
 These could include:

 - claiming benefits to help with your housing costs